 These days, in our We’ve Got An App For That world, we’re well accustomed to technology promising us miracles.
 But when it comes to staying afloat on the ever-shifting seas of research administration, success relies not on computers but on community.

 Which is not to say that computers are useless in the fight to keep up.
 No doubt there are many electronic resources that you use on a daily basis.
 There’s Google, for starters.
-Plus, some software tools (like a certain Research Suite I could name) will keep you automatically updated on opportunity revisions.
+Plus, some software tools (like a certain eRA solution I could name) will keep you automatically updated on opportunity revisions.
 Research administration circulars, newsletters and listservs abound, ready to fill up your inbox.
 But while these resources are important, they also amount to a firehose of information—sometimes more overwhelming than helpful.

 Miracles notwithstanding, the best way to successfully wade through the deluge is to engage with the research community as much as you can.
 To do that, we recommend the following:

 Attend conferences.
 In addition to the annual NCURA and SRA conferences, look up regional and user group meetings geared towards research administrators.
 Make sure you’re not a passive attendee at these events.
 Go with a gameplan—three sessions you can’t miss, five people whose brains you want to pick, two questions to which you’re determined to get answers.
 Interacting with the community face-to-face is an invaluable way to start building relationships and, simultaneously, a support network.

 Participate in conversations.
 Panel discussions, workshops and listservs are all excellent ways to connect with peers.
 Take note—even though listservs may seem a bit impersonal at first, don’t discount them as a legitimate avenue for building relationships.
 Don’t hesitate to ask—and answer!—questions.
 The more people you get to know via the listserv, the more people you have to hang out with at conferences.